Special Report: Agent Orange Widow Wins the Battle

 "I just think it's an honor, it's honoring him," Scarlett said.

-John Scarlett was an army captain and deployed to Vietnam in 1969.
+John Scarlett was an army captain deployed to Vietnam in 1969.

 In 2015, he lost his battle with the aggressive brain cancer, glioblastoma.
 That's when Pegi's fight began.
 She realized the cancer may have been due to exposure to Agent Orange in Vietnam.